JorelAli/CommandAPI/README.md

 ## CommandAPI Project Timeline

-This is the current roadmap for the CommandAPI (as of 11th May 2023):
+This is the current roadmap for the CommandAPI (as of 30th April 2024):

 - **10.0.0:**